IamAdamJowett/angular-logger-max/README.md

 ## Installation

-There are two easy ways to install the Coms service:
+There are two easy ways to install the Logger service:

 #### Bower